ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/YvetteLiew/_index.md

 ---

 Yvette is a final year undergraduate student of Psychology at Nanyang Technological University.
-Her research interests lie the psychological development of children, focusing on that of emotion regulation skills.
+Her research interests lie in the psychological development of children, focusing on that of emotion regulation skills.